ArtemBurenok/Stock-price-analysis-of-four-companies/README.md

-# Stock-price-analysis-of-four-companies
+# Stock price analysis of four companies
 This paper analyzes the behavior of stocks in the future with Monte Carlo method.
 An optimal portfolio is also compiled based on the classical Markowitz theory.
 Correlation between stocks is investigated

+Libraries are used for visualization:
++ seaborn
++ matplotlib

-Libraries are used for visualization: seaborn, matplotlib.
-Libraries are used for analysis: numpy, pandas.
+Libraries are used for analysis:
++ numpy
++ pandas